 The final semester of the Basic Course, focusing principally on officership and providing an extensive examination of the unique purpose, roles, and obligations of commissioned officers.
-Includes a detailed look at the origin of our institutional values and their practical application in decisionmaking and leadership to focus on a career as a commissioned officer.
-Upon completion, cadets should possess a fundamental understanding of both leadership and officership, demonstrate the ability to apply this understanding in real-world situations, and be excited about the prospect of responsibility shouldering the commissioned officer in the United States Army.
+Includes a detailed look at the origin of our institutional values and their practical application in decision-making and leadership to focus on a career as a commissioned officer.
+Upon completion, cadets should possess a fundamental understanding of both leadership and officership, demonstrate the ability to apply this understanding in real-world situations, and be excited about the prospect of shouldering the responsibility of a commissioned officer in the United States Army.